Agent

 Returns

-def run(query: String, tools: ToolRegistry, inputGuardrails: Seq[InputGuardrail], outputGuardrails: Seq[OutputGuardrail], handoffs: Seq[Handoff], maxSteps: Option[Int], traceLogPath: Option[String], systemPromptAddition: Option[String], completionOptions: CompletionOptions, debug: Boolean): Result[AgentState]
+def run(query: String, tools: ToolRegistry, inputGuardrails: Seq[InputGuardrail], outputGuardrails: Seq[OutputGuardrail], handoffs: Seq[Handoff], maxSteps: Option[Int], systemPromptAddition: Option[String], completionOptions: CompletionOptions, context: AgentContext): Result[AgentState]

-Runs the agent with a new query until completion, failure, or step limit is reached
+Runs a new query to completion, failure, or the step limit.

-Runs the agent with a new query until completion, failure, or step limit is reached
+Runs a new query to completion, failure, or the step limit.

 Value parameters